Database schema

 VALUES ('open-pocket', 'xyz@mail.com, '12d8287g1', 'xyz');

-is the provider here, since, the user is
+Note that open-pocket is the provider here, since, the user is

 registering through our platform.
-And user_id
+And user_id will be generated

 autormatically.